japhv/mycourses-haskell-clone/README.md

 What was learned by undertaking the project:

-	Even though one of us (Japheth) was somewhat familiar with web frameworks, doing this in Haskell was enough of a learning curve to be frustrating and rewarding.
+	Even though one of us was somewhat familiar with web frameworks, doing this in Haskell had a high enough learning curve to be both frustrating and rewarding.

-	(Jason) had no prior experience and learned much about creation of web services applications, REST APIs and protocols, MVC (Model-View-Controller) paradigm, as well as what a RESTful service is and REST API protocols.
+	One member had no prior experience and learned much about creation of web services applications, REST APIs and protocols, MVC (Model-View-Controller) paradigm, as well as what a RESTful service is, REST API protocols, Postman, Sqlite, and .

-	Both of us learned much about implementing an MVC paradigm in Haskell with web APIs with Snap, Haskell Sandboxing, Haskell Templates, Persistence, Database connectivity in Haskell, as well as various other GHC language extensions that are very helpful, including Type Families, Multi Parameter Type Classes, and GADTs, lifting (fmap is a lifting operation), ...
+	Both of us learned much about implementing an MVC paradigm in Haskell with web APIs with Snap, Haskell Sandboxing, Haskell Templates, Persistence module, Database connectivity in Haskell, as well as various other GHC language extensions that are very helpful, including Type Families, Multi Parameter Type Classes, OverloadedStrings, DeriveGeneric, GADTs, lifting with LiftIO (common functions like fmap are lifting operations), JSON parsing for this specific application, and working with Lazy ByteStrings in Haskell.

 Challenges:

-    + The community is so small that we had to find solutions on our own with blood, sweat, and tears.
+    + The community is small, so we found we had to come up with solutions after much blood, sweat, and tears.

+NOTE:
+	+ See mycourses-clone.cabal for a more complete list imports and dependencies